dKenez/toolbox_02450_package/README.md

-# toolbox_02450
+# How to package toolbox_02450
-The toolbox used in course 02450 at DTU with additional boilerplate for packaging.
+Additional boilerplate for packaging the toolbox used in course 02450 at DTU

 ## Installation